 WICHITA "CABIN COOP"

-We have recieved a lot of requests for formal drawings / plans to build this coop.
-Note that I didn’t have anything like this when I first built it (see original narrative below).
-However, I recently used the Google "SketchUp” drafting program (available free off the web) to create a couple detailed 3D computer models of this coop.
-I also developed a building material list and accompanying writeup with general build guidelines and recommendations.
+We have received a lot of requests for formal blueprints and/or "step-by-step" instructions to build this coop.
+Although I didn’t have anything like this when I first built it (see original narrative below), I eventually created a couple detailed 3D computer models of this coop for construction reference purposes.
+I also put together a building material list, and an accompanying write-up of general build guidelines and recommendations.